Talent-Development

 Talent Development

 LKCMedicine’s vision is to transform healthcare and lives.
 As part of this, we aim to identify and train the next generation of biomedical and clinical research leaders, so that they can take our work forward through the next decades.
-Those interested to pursue their research ambitions at LKCMedicine can apply for the following schemes:
+The following schemes are available for those interested in pursuing their research ambitions at LKCMedicine.

 • Fellowships